SansGrinder/ConversationGuardian/README.md

   * This app *automatically* sends me, the developer, your error logs *(if you have internet connection)* ***via my own email***.
   * Since you can see this page, the app is also *open-sourced*, meaning it is safe from viruses (check it yourself if you don't believe me).
 * Disadvantages:
   * On Windows, running the .jar file will show a different GUI and button orders will be inverted.
-Sorry Windows users but I can't really fix this.
+Sorry Windows users, but I can't really fix this.
   * This app requires JDK 23.0.1 or higher.
 I have no idea why but you need it.
 Yes even if you are running the .jar on Windows.
   * For assessment purposes, this app will need access to:
     * Your local computer name. (eg. example.name)